jlm00007/MISProject/README.md

 <details>
 <summary> API Documentation </summary>

+### Get Players by Position API (Joe Monahan) ###
+This API allows a user to get a list of player based on the position they select.
+For example, if they wanted to see all the catchers on the website they would select the catcher tab this would then fill the query parameter in the url with the position and generate the list of players that have been entered into the database.

+### Get Stats by Player Name (Joe Mnnahan) ###
+This API will allow you to input a player's name into a search bar and will show you their stats (hits, home runs, strikeouts) <B> Note: This API is not yet fully functional </B>
 ### Get Players by Team API -  (Gino Cava)
 This API allows the user to select a listed team and view that team's players and their numbers.
 To use it, the user must choose a team, which will enter a team ID in the URL.
 The input parameter is usually the team ID, which is used to identify the team for which player details are requested.
 The output includes a list of players associated with the specified team, along with their respective details such as name, position, and number.